f4exb/dsdcc/samples/Readme.md

 The files are:

   - `dmr_it_8.dis`: Example of a DMR signal.
 This is some technical conversation in Italian.
+  - `dstar_f1zil_1.dis`: Example of a D-Star signal with header.
+This is an amateur radio conversation in French over F1ZIL repeater.
+It has quite a few errors.
+  - `dstar_f1zil_2.dis`: Example of a D-Star signal captured on the fly i.e. without header.
+This is also a conversation over F1ZIL.
+It is shorter than the previous sample but has less errors.